sirisian/ecmascript-types/decorators.md

 }
 ```

-A bare ```@f``` and an empty ```@f()``` are equivalent; both resolve through overload resolution with zero explicit arguments.
+A bare ```@f``` and an empty ```@f()``` are equivalent; both resolve through overload resolution with zero explicit arguments. **A REPLACEMENT decorator name binds one function and is not overloaded** — overload resolution needs types, and a replacement decorator runs before the module is checked.
 The overload taking only the context parameter is preferred when present.
 If no such overload exists and multiple signatures match through default values alone, the decoration is ambiguous and throws a TypeError at class definition time.

 ## Order

 Two phases, and they run in opposite directions.
 This is the rule TC39's decorators already established, and following it means a reader who knows those knows these.

 **Decorator expressions are evaluated in document order** — left to right, top to bottom, interleaved with computed property names.
-Whatever `@f(BASE + '/x')` computes, it computes at the position where it is written.
+Whatever `@f(BASE + '/x')` computes, it computes at the position where it is written. **A replacement decorator's arguments are NOT evaluated**: it runs before the module is parsed, so there is nothing to evaluate against, and `@derive(Serialize)` passes the identifier token `Serialize`.

 **Decorators are applied innermost first, and in reverse source order.** Concretely:

-1. Several decorators on one declaration apply in reverse source order, so the one written closest to the declaration is applied first. `@a @b @c x` applies `c`, then `b`, then `a` — Python's `a(b(c(x)))`, and TC39's rule for the same shape.
+1. Several decorators on one declaration apply in reverse source order, so the one written closest to the declaration is applied first. `@a @b @c x` applies `c`, then `b`, then `a` — Python's `a(b(c(x)))`, and TC39's rule for the same shape. **A stack of REPLACEMENT decorators runs the other way, outer first**, and the two orders are one principle in two media: both say `a` is outside `b`, and a value must exist before it is wrapped where syntax must be rewritten before it is consumed.
+Replacement decorators are written OUTERMOST in a mixed stack, so a replacement encloses the runtime decorations and may rewrite or remove them with what it replaces.
 2. A declaration's sub-targets apply before the declaration itself: parameter decorators in parameter order, then the return's, then the method's own.
 A method's decorator therefore sees a method whose parts are already decorated.
 3. Members apply before their container, in document order, and the container's own decorators apply last.
 A class decorator sees a finished class, including whatever its fields' and methods' decorators did; an object decorator sees a finished object; an enum decorator sees decorated enumerators.
 4. `addInitializer` callbacks run after every decorator of that declaration has been applied, in the order they were added.
-5. A BLOCK decorator runs on every ENTRY to the block, not once at the declaration.
+5. A BLOCK decorator runs on every ENTRY to the block, not once at the declaration. **A replacement block decorator runs ONCE, at parse time**, and the cost this rule warns about below does not apply to it — it rewrites the block and can emit the instrumentation inline, so the per-iteration work happens where the per-iteration decorator does not.
 A block inside a loop is evaluated each iteration, so its decorator runs each iteration - which follows from the rule above ("a decorator runs when the declaration it decorates is evaluated") and is what makes a block decorator useful for instrumentation, tracing, and scoped resources.
 It is also the ONE per-evaluation position in this extension: every other decorator runs once per declaration, so a block decorator in a hot loop costs a context and a call per iteration, and that cost is not visible at the declaration site.

 ```js
 function tag(name) { return (context) => log.push(name); }